DylanCope/Evolving-Protozoa/README.md

 and gradients of which can be detected by the protozoa.
 These pheromones are visualised in the screenshot and can be seen as the glowing green trails dispersed around and behind plant cells.

+The primary research objective of this project is to investigate the emergence of "multi-cellularity", i.e. the development of coordinated groups of attached cells that incur a survival benefit by being attached.
+So far, by implementing cell-adhesion and allowing protozoa to share resources I have seen the emergence of some quite cool multi-cell behaviour.
+However, the next step is to achieve cell differentiation via the evolution of gene-regulatory networks.

 ![png](/screenshots/tank_full_view.png)